 Dutch anti-Islam MP in court on hate speech charges

-Far-right anti-immigrant Dutch MP Geert Wilders appeared before a top security court Friday for a hearing ahead of his high-profile trial later this year on charges of incitement to hatred.
+Far-right anti-immigrant Dutch MP Geert Wilders appeared before a top security court Friday for a hearing ahead of his trial later this year on charges of incitement to hatred.

 On his way to the tribunal, Wilders tweeted: "On my way to the courthouse.
 Nobody will silence me.
 No terrorist, no prime minister and no court."